 For a free legal consultation with a truck accident lawyer serving Lawrenceville, call 404-214-2001

-We Can Prove Negligence in Your Lawrenceville Truck Accident Case
+Your Lawyer Can Prove Negligence in Your Lawrenceville Truck Accident Case

 The National Highway Traffic Safety Administration (NHTSA) says that most collisions result from human error.
 This information tells us that your accident may have been the direct result of a truck driver’s negligence.

-Explaining the Four Elements of Negligence
+Explaining How the Four Elements of Negligence Apply to Truck Crashes

+We can establish the liable party’s fault by proving negligence.
 The four elements of negligence include:

-- Duty of care.
-We must prove that the negligent party (in this example, the truck driver) had an obligation to keep motorists and pedestrians safe.
+- Duty of care: We must prove that the negligent party (in this example, the truck driver) had an obligation to keep motorists and pedestrians safe.

 The law prohibits these agencies from:

-- Denying claims without giving valid reasons why
+Denying claims without giving valid reasons why

 - Intentionally offering less money than claimants deserve